udishamir/Cosmos/README.md

 # Cosmos XDR - Advanced Windows Process Monitoring System

-**Cosmos** is the base project for Extended Detection and Response (XDR) solution for Windows, XDR will part will be pushed later on, consisting of a secure kernel driver and modern Rust-based userland client.
+**Cosmos** is the base project for Extended Detection and Response (XDR) solution for Windows, The XDR part will be pushed later on, consisting of a secure kernel driver and modern Rust-based userland client.
+Currerntly the user space part is written in Rust however it can be written in any language.
 It provides comprehensive real-time process, thread, and image monitoring capabilities for security research, malware analysis, and system behavior monitoring.

 ##  Architecture Overview